ErikOrjehag/tiny-json/README.md

 };
 ```

-Add a test for each of the methods:
+3) Add a test for each of the methods:
 ```javascript
 it('something', function () {
   assert.strictEqual(tiny._compress('my value'), 'my value');
 });
 ```

+4) Add the type to the "full list of patterns" in the README.

 And thats it!
 Commit and push your changes and they will be merged asap.